xK0RFx/osu_auto_mute/README.md

 ### Installation and Usage

 1. Download files from this repository
-2. Choose and run the script you need:
+2. Choose and run the script you need
-   - `OsuMute.ahk` - if you want to mute only osu! when switching to other windows
-   - `MuteOtherApp.ahk` - if you want to mute all other applications while playing osu!

 ---

 # RUS